 A space’s intrinsic defence value: 1 or 2 column shifts to the left (in favour of the defender).

-Entrenchment: 1 column shift to the left (in addition to the space’s defence value).
+Entrenchment: 1 column shift to the left (in addition to the space’s intrinsic defence value).

 Asset cards: 1 to 5 column shifts according to the card.